Chris022/sbbs/README.md

 ## Cloud storrage
 If you want to store your backups into the cloud, I'd suggest using rclone.
-I'd suggest first copying your backups to a local location (e.g. a sd card) and then using the Done\_Command option in the config file, to execute a command after the programm executed successfully.
+I'd suggest first copying your backups to a local location (e.g. a sd card) and then using the DeCommand option in the config file, to execute a command after the programm executed successfully.

 ### Google Drive